wwwillgunnn/Web-scraper/README.md

 # Web-scraper
-This is a web scraper with the purpose of being used to detect and capture the trading of exotic pests in Australia
+This program is a web scraper used for scraping data from sites of interest to detect and record the trading of exotic pests in Australia